daisy/xprocspec/README.md

 xprocspec - XProc testing tool
 ==============================

 This is an experimental tool for testing XProc scripts.
-It is based on [XSpec](https://code.google.com/p/xspec/) and is implemented in XProc.
+The draft spec below is based on [XSpec](https://code.google.com/p/xspec/) and is implemented in XProc.

-Feel free to have a look at the code and give feedback, but note that it is not yet working.
+Feel free to have a look at the code and give feedback.
+It works with the bundled example, but there's probably a lot of bugs in there, and is not yet a complete implementation of the draft spec below.

 # Draft specification